Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Of course, there are also some more extravagant sorbets, like the chocolate sorbet.
 Is chocolate sorbet vegan?

-Yes!
+Yes, it is.
 Although many would argue that a chocolate sorbet is just decadent ice cream.
-What matters, though, is that they're all delicious!

 6 Problematic Ingredients